scribe-security/helm-charts/charts/admission-controller/README.md

 In order to enable admission on a namespace you must add `admission.scribe.dev/include` label to it.
 Namespaces will trigger Scribe admission logic on all its resources.

->Resources can further limited by image `glob` selector flag.
+> Note: Resources can further limited by image `glob` selector flag.

 Command:
 ```bash